Part of the security infrastructure for AI agents

-Agent Identity Management (AIM) is the practice of creating, authenticating, authorizing, and governing digital identities for autonomous AI agents.
-Unlike traditional Identity and Access Management (IAM) designed for human users, agent identity management addresses the unique challenges of non-human, autonomous systems that make decisions and take actions without human intervention.
+Agent Identity Management is the practice of creating, authenticating, authorizing, and governing digital identities for autonomous AI agents.
+Traditional Identity and Access Management was designed for humans logging in.
+Agents do not log in.
+They run continuously, take actions without review, and reconfigure themselves at runtime.
+They need a different identity model.

 AspectTraditional IAMAgent Identity Management